 The letter was also signed individually by several notable community activists such as Cindy Domingo, Phil Bereano, Vicente Rafael, and Christoph Giebel.

-Happily, Seattle Parks & Recreation removed the plaque shortly after receiving the letter.
+Happily, SPR removed the memorial plaque shortly after receiving the letter.
 Then-Superintendent Jesús Aguirre commented, “Seattle Parks and Recreation seeks to steward our historic parks in a way that fits with our community values.
 We are grateful to the community and Volunteer Park Trust for bringing a conversation about this historic memorial to the forefront, and for your advocacy to ensure that what is celebrated and remembered in our parks affirms our commitments to advancing racial equity and inclusivity in our public spaces.”

 Additional background: